Usearus/foli-2023/README.md

 This file has:
 Styled Components
-Airtable data
+Airtable for Database
-Context
 React Router
-Auto0
+Auth0

 ## Things to add

----DIFFICULT---
+---CRITICAL---
+Fetch airtable after updating the base in all instances (Airtable is currently not reloading) Add 'Position Details' sheet for each position
+Click a job to bring user into a single job page
-When a profile is created on foli, add a record to Airtable profile base that has the members email address
+When an account using Auth0 is created, add a record to Airtable profile base that has the members email address

---MODERATE---
+---LOW PRIORITY---
+Move Profile & Logout into nav image
+Get "remote" checkbox value to push to new Job records.
+Edit Preferences Modal content to match content pre-filled.
+(Should I use something other than placeholder?)

+## Post-MVP Features

+Search feature
+Move Delete & Rename

+## Done

+Ability to Add and Delete a job
-Filter my jobs by what is in my account.
-Filter my sheets by what job is being shown.
+Markup conversion in sheets using react-showdown package Filter user jobs in table by what is in my account Filter user sheets in single job page by what job is being shown Addecd React-showdown for sheet markup

----EASY---
-Edit Preferences Modal content